 Americans need jobs that work.
 This is how we get them there.

-Work is as universal an experience as Americans have left.
-But whether you have a job that works for you is often the result of thousands of deeply personal decisions and a whole lot of chance.
+But whether you have a job that works for you—or that sucks—is often the result of thousands of deeply personal decisions and a whole lot of chance.
 That means everything is workforce and workforce is profoundly human.

 Why you should pay for a subscription.